Keidan/nhm/README.md

 You can also read the device (/dev/nhm) to obtain the list of the rules known by the module (circular buffer).

-A sample code explaining how to communicate with the nhm module is available into the test folder.
+The demo codes which explain how to communicate with the nhm module are availables into the demo folder.

 License (like GPL)